1. Audience

 If a person visits unrelated websites, it’s feasible to avoid sending a shared identifying cookie to embedded iframes.
 A browser that does send such a cookie is failing its duty of protection.
 However, revealing a stable IP address is currently unavoidable, so it’s not a violation.

-User agents are expected prevent pages from accessing local files unless the user explicitly selects or opens one.
-This motivates behaviors like
+User agents are expected to prevent pages from accessing local files unless the user explicitly selects or opens one.
+This motivates behaviors like:

 -